Ultrix: First release of Ultrix

 The first native VAX UNIX product from DEC was Ultrix-32, based on 4.2BSD with some non-kernel features from System V, and was released in June 1984.
 Ultrix-32 was primarily the brainchild of Armando Stettner.
-It provided a Berkley-based native VAX Unix on a broad array of hardware configurations without the need to access kernel sources.
+It provided a Berkeley-based native VAX Unix on a broad array of hardware configurations without the need to access kernel sources.
 A further goal was to enable better support by DEC's field software and systems support engineers through better hardware support, system messages, and documentation.
 It also incorporated several modifications and scripts from Usenet/UUCP experience.
 Later, Ultrix-32 incorporated support for DECnet and other proprietary DEC protocols such as LAT.
 It did not support VAXclustering.
 Given Western Electric/AT&T Unix licensing, DEC (and others) were restricted to selling binary-only licenses.
 A significant part of the engineering work was in making the systems relatively flexible and configurable despite their binary-only nature.

+By 1985 most computer companies offered Unix as an alternative to their proprietary operating systems.
 DEC provided Ultrix on three platforms: PDP-11 minicomputers (where Ultrix was one of many available operating systems from DEC), VAX-based computers (where Ultrix was one of two primary OS choices) and the Ultrix-only DECstation workstations and DECsystem servers.
 Note that the DECstation and the later DECsystem products (as opposed to DEC's original DECsystem line) used MIPS processors and predate the much later Alpha-based systems.